by Uwebart / CC BY-SA 3.0

 -

-- Paseo de la Reforma and the Angel of Independence5.5
+- Paseo de la Reforma and the Angel of Independence 5

 D. Best Day Trips and Excursions from Mexico City